If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Suffering from this type of pain?
 You may have the foot condition known as Morton's neuroma.
 Morton's neuroma may develop as a result of ill-fitting footwear and existing foot deformities.
 We can help.

-Flatfoot is a condition many people suffer from.
-If you have flat feet, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
-Our doctors will treat your foot and ankle needs.
+If you have any concerns about your feet, contact one of our podiatrists from Foot Health Center of Merrimack Valley.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in North Andover, and Tewksbury, MA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Read more about Flat Feet
+Read more about Elderly Foot Care

 Do Your Child's Feet Hurt?